BatmanAoD/belle-lang/ThoughtsInProgress.md

 however, represent an *interface*, and therefore it makes sense to add qualifiers.

+## Anonymous types

+Useful with RAII; replaces "defer"

+Akin to `with`

+Are JS's objects essentially anonymous classes?

 ## "Mixins"

 A la Ruby--separates the idea of *added functionality via inheritance* from the